SwedbankPay/developer.swedbankpay.com/_includes/payment-url.md

 important that the third party app or site understand where to redirect the payer back to after the flow on their end is completed.

-{% include alert.html type="informative" icon="info" body="The `paymentUrl` is
+{% include alert.html type="informative" icon="info" header="Refresh your
-the URL Swedbank Pay will provide to the third party for handling the redirect back to your site or app.
-When the payer returns from the `paymentUrl` either in an app or a web page, it is vital that you reload the Seamless View payment menu, so the payment flow can be completed.
+payment menu after the payer's return!" body="The `paymentUrl` is the URL Swedbank Pay will provide to the third party for handling the redirect back to your site or app.
+When the payer returns from the `paymentUrl` either in an app or a web page, it is vital that you refresh the Seamless View payment menu so the payment flow can be completed.
 Failing to do so could lead to issues." %}

 For in-app it is important that you either implement the `onPaymentCompleted` event or let the Seamless View redirect to the `completeUrl` before intercepting